jbkunst/shiny-apps-educational/ww-eqs/Readme.md

 ## The Latest Earthquakes Worldwide

-This shiny app is an example on how you can easily scrap info from an url and then show it you need/want.
+This shiny app is an example on how you can easily scrap info from an url and then show it how you need/want.

 ### References:
   - [Superzip Example](http://shiny.rstudio.com/gallery/superzip-example.html).
 It's nice show a fullscreen map and a draggable panel.